Faithful-Resource-Pack/Docs/pages/manuals/branding-guidelines.md

 <img src="https://database.faithfulpack.net/images/branding/logotexts/plain_logotext.png" class="center" loading="lazy">
 <i class="center">The Faithful logotext.</i>

 Always make sure to put logotexts on plain or low-contrast backgrounds — readability can be negatively impacted with noisy backgrounds.
-Please also note that the text and the logo that make up the logotexts are inseparable — don't use the pixel art text by itself.
+Please also note that the text and the logo that make up the logotexts are inseparable, so don't use the pixel art text by itself.

 <img src="/images/pages/manuals/branding-guidelines/logotext_comparison.png" class="center" loading="lazy">
 <i class="center">Top: Correct placement of a logotext that ensures it's easily readable.
 Bottom: Poorly placed logotext.</i>